-The method may be summarised as follows.
-A grammar is generated for NPP sequences using CProgol [5] version 4.4 (see Sect.4.2).
-A group of features is derived from this grammar; other groups of features are derived using other learning strategies (see Sect.4.2).
+The method may be summarised as follows:

+- 1. A grammar is generated for NPP sequences using CProgol (Muggleton, 1995) version 4.4 (see Section 4.2.1). - 2.
+A group of features is derived from this grammar.
+Other groups of features are derived using other learning strategies.
+(See Section 4.2.2). - 3.
 Amalgams of these groups are formed.
-A rule-set is generated for each amalgam using C4.5 (Release 8) [8] and C4.5rules2 and its performance is measured using MeanRA (see Sect.4.2).
-The null-hypothesis (see Sect.1) is then tested by comparing the MeanRA achieved from the various amalgams.
+A rule set is generated for each amalgam using C4.5 (Release 8) (Quinlan, 1993) and C4.5rules2 and its performance is measured using MeanRA.
+The null-hypothesis (see Section 1) is then tested by comparing the MeanRA achieved from the various amalgams.
+(See Section 4.2.3).

-During both the generation of the grammar using CProgol and the generation of propositional rule-sets using C4.5 and C4.5 rules we adopt the background information used in [6] to describe physical and chemical properties of the amino acids.
+During both the generation of the grammar using CProgol and the generation of propositional rule sets using C4.5 and C4.5 rules we adopt the background information used in Muggleton et al. (1992) to describe physical and chemical properties of the amino acids.

-Table 3 summarises how some of the properties SWISS-PROT changed over the duration of the experiments described in this paper and the subsequent preparation of this paper.
-All the MeanRA measurements in this paper are based on the properties as they stood at May 99; these were the most up-to-date values available at the time the measurements were made.3
+Table 4 summarises how some of the properties SWISS-PROT changed over the duration of the experiments described in this paper and the subsequent preparation of this paper.
+All the MeanRA measurements in this paper are based on the properties as they stood in May, 1999; these were the most up-to-date values available at the time the measurements were made.3